syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Serialization.md

 {% endtabs %}

- you can save stream into .txt format file.if you saved as .txt format file then set as Embedded  resource in project.
+ you can save stream into .txt format file.if you saved as .txt format file to deserialize the shapes then set as Embedded resource in project.

-  Sample Text file like this
+   Sample text format file like this

   [Chart.txt](http://www.syncfusion.com/downloads/support/directtrac/general/txt/Chart677841499.txt)